opusenc - encode audio into the Opus format

 Set the album or collection title field to album

-Set the date comment field to YYYY-MM-DD
+Set the date comment field to YYYY-MM-DD.
+This may be shortened to YYYY-MM or YYYY.

 Set the genre comment field to genre.
 This option may be specified multiple times to tag a track with multiple overlapping genres.